psylinse/stream-hubspot-chat-transcript/README.md

     ![](images/hubspot-settings.png)

-4. Copy the Hubspot API key and paste it in the `.env`
+4. Copy the HubSpot API key and paste it in the `.env`

 Your HubSpot account can now be accessed through this API key.

-## Create a custom HubSpot property for a chat transcript
+### Create a custom HubSpot property for a chat transcript

 To save the chat transcript, we will use a custom property field in HubSpot.
 Here's how to add a custom property to your HubSpot CRM: